MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ThrottlingPolicyAssociation.md

 Use the Set-ThrottlingPolicyAssociation cmdlet to associate a throttling policy with a specific object.
 The object can be a user with a mailbox, a user without a mailbox, a contact, or a computer account.

 **Note**: Some parameters in the throttling policy (for example, MessageRateLimit) apply only to objects that have mailbox GUIDs (mailboxes or remote mailboxes) and don't apply to mail users.

-To associate a remote mailbox with an ExchangeGUID, use Set-RemoteMailbox -ExchangeGUID cmdlet if ExchangeGUID isn't populated.
+And, if you want to apply throttling policy to a remote mailbox, first populate the remote mailbox with an ExchangeGUID by using Set-RemoteMailbox -ExchangeGUID.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).